pmanna-tse-realm/remote-logger/README.md

 ![API Key](./images/6-APIKey.png)

 - Save and deploy everything one last time: the app should now be ready to receive data from the clients.
-Tou double-check that everything went smoothly, select the **Realm SDK** screen, and the **Realm Object Models** tab, and you should find the native structure that will be used in the app (here the JS model is shown)
+To double-check that everything went smoothly, select the **Realm SDK** screen, and the **Realm Object Models** tab, and you should find the native structure that will be used in the app (here the JS model is shown)

 ![Object Model](./images/7-ObjectModel.png)